 This section provides instructions for creating multiple storage groups and NSS volumes using the NSS Administration menus.
 Create as many storage groups and NSS volumes as you need.
-See "Planning and Setup Examples" on page 30 for examples of some NSS storage groups and NSS volumes you can create using NWCONFIG.
-If you only wan to create one storage group and NSS volume, see "One Step Configuration" on page 67.
-Adva exist and Advanced Configuration converts unpartitioned free space on an existing hard drive or free space in a NetWare volume to storage groups and NSS volumes.
-Impo Unde up ste rtant: These instructions assume you have read through the rstanding and Planning modules and that you know how you want to set orage groups and NSS volumes.
-Prerequisites A server running NetWare 5.
-At least 10 MB free space to create an NSS volume.
-If you do not have enough free space, see "Reconfigure Existing Disks" on page 48.
-The NSS NLMs are loaded.
+See "Planning and Setup Examples" on page 35 for examples of some NSS storage groups and NSS volumes you can create using NWCONFIG.
+If you only want to create one storage group and NSS volume, see "One Step Configuration" on page 68.

+Advanced Configuration converts unpartitioned free space on an existing hard drive or free space in a NetWare volume to storage groups and NSS volumes.

+IMPORTANT: These instructions assume you have read through the Understanding and Planning modules and that you know how you want to set up storage groups and NSS volumes.

+- □ A server running NetWare 5. - □ At least 10 MB free space to create an NSS volume.
+If you do not have enough free space, see "Reconfigure Existing Disks" on page 51. - □ The NSS NLMs are loaded.
 Enter load nss at the server console.

-Procedure To cr eate multiple storage groups and NSS volumes, do the following.
-1. Open the NSS Administration menus.
-At the server console prompt, enter nss / menu to open the menus.
-2. From Configure, select Create and press Enter.
-3. Select Advanced Configuration.
+To create multiple storage groups and NSS volumes, do the following.

+1 Open the NSS Administration menus.

+- 2 From Configure, select Create and press Enter. - 3 Select Advanced Configuration.
-Figure 4-3 Advanced Configuration Menu Options

-4. Select the following options in order.
+4 Select the following options in order.